Skip to navigation Skip to main content

 Styles

-How to style your site with Tailwind css
+How to style your eleventy site with Tailwind css

 Tailwind CSS

-Tailwind CSS is a utility-first CSS framework that allows you to write more concise and maintainable CSS code.
-Tailwind focuses on providing low-level utility classes that can be combined to create custom components.
+Tailwind CSS is a CSS framework that allows you to write more concise and maintainable CSS code thanks to utility classes .
+Tailwind focuses on providing low-level utility classes that can be combined directly in the markup of any component.

 CSS generation